Jose Tamez

 Jose Tamez is director of development for Salma Hayek's Ventanarosa Productions.
-For Disney’s ABC television network, he developed and is executive producing the English-language adaptation of the Colombian television telenovela Ugly Betty, starring America Ferrara.
+For Disney's ABC television network, he developed and served as executive producer of the English-language adaptation of the Colombian television telenovela Ugly Betty, starring America Ferrera.
 He is also producing (with Hayek, Rick Schwartz, and Edward Borges) La Banda, a Spanish-language romantic comedy, starring Hayek, and written by Issa Lopez.
-For Viacom’s Showtime network, he produced the highly acclaimed The Maldonado Miracle, starring Salma Hayek.
-He also produced the television adaptation of Julia Alvarez’ novel, In the Time of the Butterflies, starring Salma Hayek.
-Previously, Tamez was a top executive at Televisa Editorial.
+For Viacom's Showtime network, he produced The Maldonado Miracle, starring Salma Hayek.
+He also produced the television adaptation of Julia Alvarez' novel In the Time of the Butterflies, starring Salma Hayek.
+Previously Tamez was an executive at Televisa Editorial.